moby/buildkit/docs/windows.md

 You will be asked to restart your machine, do so, and then continue with the rest of the steps.
 No other restart needed.

 1. Setup `containerd` by following [the setup instructions here](https://github.com/containerd/containerd/blob/main/docs/getting-started.md#installing-containerd-on-windows). (_Currently, we only support the `containerd` worker_.)
+1. Setup the CNI, see details in the [CNI / Networking Setup](#cni--networking-setup) section.
 1. Start the `containerd` service, if not yet started.
 1. Download and extract:
     ```powershell